muquit/go-xbuild-go/README.md

 ## Contributing
 Pull requests welcome!
 Please keep it simple.

+## TODO

+Add support to `-release` option for releasing software so that the software can be installed from [Releases](https://github.com/muquit/go-xbuild-go/releases) page using [Homebrew](https://brew.sh/) on Mac

 ## License
 MIT License - See [LICENSE](LICENSE) file for details.

 ## Authors
-Developed with [Claude AI 4 Sonnet](https://claude.ai), working under my guidance and instructions.
+Developed with [Claude AI Sonnet 4/4.5](https://claude.ai), working under my guidance and instructions.

 ---